chel48/CSC120-A7/reflection.md

 - Which methods did you decide to `overload`, and why?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+For the cafe class, I overloaded the constructor so if someone doesn't have the whole cafe up and running yet, they can still create a cafe without a name or any of the stock values.
+I also overloaded sell coffee to include if someone orders black coffee with no cream or sugars.
+For the house class I overloaded the constructor two times, one for if you only know the name and address and nothing else and one for if you don't know the name of the house.
+For the library I also overloaded the constructor twice, one for if you don't know the address, and one for if you only know the name.
+For this assignment, going through each class to implement a new method of the same variety was helpful, rather than finishing one class completely and moving on to the next.
+I would recommend making sure you understand overloading completely before beginning the assignment, otherwise you will just get stuck.